cosmos/cosmos/WHITEPAPER.md

 Atom holders who delegate their voting power to other validators pay 10% commission to the delegated validator.

+### Incentivizing Hackers

+TODO: Note about automatic bounties for hackers, to incentivize hackers to publish evidence (like capture-the-flag) that rewards some of the validator's atoms to the hacker, and burns some as well.

 ## Governance ##################################################################